Neha/create-event-scheduler/README.md

 Event scheduler is an app to schedule/create your events

+1. Login window
-1. Title of the event.
+2. Title of the event.
-2. Date of the event.
+3. Date of the event.
-3. Time of the event.
+4. Time of the event.
-4. Description of the event.
+5. Description of the event.
-5. Create the event.
+6. Create the event.

 # Tech Stack